 The X2Go remote access option is useful when you want to run a Linux application with a GUI.
-So for example, if you want to use the Python GUI as part of the final programming assignment.
+So for example, if you want to look at waveforms using GTKWave, look at layout using KLayout, or look at your chip using Cadence Innovus.
 X2Go is a separate application that you install on your local laptop or workstation.
 Then you setup a session, and you can use X2Go to log into the ecelinux servers.
 X2Go will provide students with a Linux remote desktop on the ecelinux server and enable students to open terminals for working at the command line, use text editors for developing code, and run other GUI programs for analyzing and/or evaluating your code.
 More information about X2Go is available here: